Ollie1990/challenge/README.md

 Also added handling of 400 and 500 http errors.

-Notice that a "expand" (boolean) optional parameter can be added when calling to get the list of people a user is following to see full details of those users.
+Notice that a "expand=true" optional parameter can be added when calling to get the list of people a user is following to see full details of those users.
 Of course this optional parameter is available also for the followers of the user.
 TODO...